TreyVigus/ChessClient/readme.md

 ## About
 This provides a user interface to play against a chess bot that runs the minimax algorithm in a web worker.
 This was written to improve my TypeScript skills, so custom implementations have been favored over external dependencies in many cases.
 Since the game tree is so large, clean-code best practices have been violated in favor of performance optimizations.

-The bot implements alpha-beta pruning, a transposition table, and a simple move-ordering heuristic.
-Captures have the highest priority, followed by forward moves, and then backward moves.
+The bot implements alpha-beta pruning, a transposition table, and a simple move-ordering heuristic: captures have the highest priority, followed by forward moves, and then backward moves.
 The search depth has been capped at 5 ply since deeper searches become very slow.
 The evaluation function simply calculates material, breaking ties by counting the number of attacked squares.
 This bot can easily beat novice players, but experienced players will have no difficulty defeating it.
 The low search depth and lack of quiescent search causes horizon effects, which become readily apparent in the endgame.

 Inspired by section 3.5 of http://aima.cs.berkeley.edu/.